About Roanoke Budo Kai

 Eric Goodbar Sensei

 Eric Goodbar Sensei began his martial arts training under Gaston Sensei in 1997 and continued under Hamden Sensei when he was appointed Chief Instructor in 1999.
 Eric was awarded the rank of shodan in 2000 and was appointed as Assistant Instructor thereafter.
+In 2018 Gaston Sensei appointed Goodbar Sensei as the new Chief Instructor to take the lead in guiding the Kai into the future.
 He has enjoyed years of studying/teaching at Roanoke Budo Kai, visiting different aikido seminars of different styles/lineages, and reading a variety of aikido book’s, articles, blogs, etc. just taking it in and making it part of his life.
 Goodbar Sensei’s professional training in Massage Therapy, The Rossiter System, Ki for Health, and other healing and movement arts engenders an increased appreciation of all the physical, meditative, and spiritual aspects of aikido both as a martial art and its everyday applications in life.

 Devin Hamden Sensei

 Devin Hamden Sensei studied Shotokan karate for four years before beginning his training under Gaston Sensei in 1994.
-He received his shodan rank from the Roanoke Budo Kai in 1999 and was subsequently appointed Chief Instructor by Gaston Sensei.
-Hamden Sensei continues Gaston Sensei’s traditions while also overseeing the dojo’s continued growth and development for its future prosperity.
+He received his shodan rank from the Roanoke Budo Kai in 1999 and served as Shidoin (Chief Instructor) from 1999-2017.
+Hamden Sensei continued Gaston Sensei’s traditions while also overseeing the dojo’s continued growth and development for its future prosperity.
 His practical approach to self-defense and focus on perfection provides a firm foundation for all students.

 A.K.
 Briele Sensei